-You’re almost ready for university life, but there’s a few things bothering you.
+You’re almost ready for university life, but there are a few things bothering you.
 For starters, how do you make the transition?
 Where will you sleep?
 What about your possessions?
 Where will you keep your computer?
 What about roommates?

 Relax.
 Here’s how to sort it all out.